NOTICE: Please review the University of Windsor's current vaccination policy

 Teaching positions are not guaranteed every term to those on the roster - this is contractual, part-time work, based on the teaching needs of the Faculty of Nursing.
 Only those who are offered a teaching position for the term will be contacted.

 New Sessional Instructor applicants - If you have never worked as a nursing sessional instructor (i.e. have not been interviewed/approved by the Nursing Faculty Council) or you have not worked as a nursing sessional instructor for over two years (i.e. not on the active roster), and are interested in applying (or re-applying) to become a part-time contractual sessional instructor, please see information below.
 Note: you cannot apply for postings until you have submitted the application package, been interviewed and then approved by the Nursing Faculty Council.
+Applications may be submitted anytime during the year.

 Teaching positions are not guaranteed every term to those on the roster - this is contractual, part-time work.